adamlitman/adamlitman.github.io/_posts/2018-01-28-perceptron.md

 Started by creating dummy variables and splitting the data into training and test sets with a test size of 20%.

-I tested 4 different categorical models and used a scaler to improve the 2 most accurate ones.
-I used a simple accuracy score to determine the success of a model.
+Tested 4 different categorical models and used a scaler to improve the 2 most accurate ones.
+Used a simple accuracy score to determine the success of a model.

 - K-nearest neighbors: accuracy = 0.67
 - Naive Bayes: accuracy = 0.55
 - Logistic Regression: accuracy = 0.86
 - Decision Tree: accuracy = 0.85

-The Logistic Regression and Decision Tree models clearly performed best, with Logistic Regression getting the slight edge.
+The Logistic Regression and Decision Tree models clearly performed best, with Logistic Regression achieving the slight edge.